yusufpy/pract/README.md

 ![Boxplot for Bees](boxplot88.png)

 From the boxplot, we are able to visualize the proportional species richness of bees.
-The median proportional species richness is about 0.5.
-The 25th and 75th percentiles are about 0.25 and 0.75, respectively.
-There are few outliers in the data.
-It is possible that this data point is an outlier because it is from a different population than the rest of the data.
-For example, it could be from a different species of bee.
+It can be see that there are few outliers in the data.
+It is possible that this data points are outliers because they are from a different population than the rest of the data or from a different species of bee.
 It is also possible that the data point is an error.
-And aside from those few outliers the rest of the data is fairly normally distributed.
+Aside from those few outliers the rest of the data is fairly normally distributed.

 ### Hypothesis Test
 The following are the two hypothesis tests that we can perform with our data: